coachCindy/cindydk-6cf1b/content/pages/index.md

     grid_items:
       - content: >
           Cindy is a passionate and inspiring coach.
 You can sense her eagerness to help and support you towards your goals.
-She helped my prioritize my goals for my company and what profiles to hire.
+She helped me prioritize my goals for my company and what profiles to hire.
 Cindy challenged me on my current level of comfort and how to take it up a level.
 We worked together over a period of two months and it won't be the last